cowardfxn/proj01/azure-notes.md

 Azure Blueprints enables you to define a repeatable set of governance tools and standard Azure resources that your organization requires.

+Microsoft Trust Center
+Provides standards documents

+Azure Complicance Documentation

+TCO Calcularor
+Total Cost of Ownership Calculator calculates the cost of servers, databases, storage and networking on Azure under user provided assumptions.

+Azure Reservations
+Azure Reservations offers discounted prices on certain Azure services.
+To receive a discount, you reserve servies and resources by paying in advance.

+Deallocate VMs when they are offline.

+SLA Service-Level Aggrements
+A servic-level aggrement is a formal aggrement between a service company and the customer.
+For Azure, the performance standards that Microsoft commits to for the customer.
+Azure SLA focuses mainly on *uptime/downtime*.
+The term indicates service availability in a period (a week/month/year).

+If an application is consisted of several services that have different SLA uptime percentages, the overall uptime percentage equals to multiplying service SLA uptime percentages.
+Improving hardware and  HA tier of single service can improve its uptime percentage.